By Chinwuba Iyizoba

 “It all started when I came to live with my Grandmother," Adaeze said, smiling and brushing a loose strand of hair from her face.

 “Grandma was sick on and off, I had to be ready to be the nurse at a moment’s notice.
 I found to my surprise that I had a natural knack for nursing, and that I could be by her bedside all day without feeling worn out. “

 Adaeze has 5 siblings and as the only girl, and having to prepare meals for 8 people daily, she learnt cooking in short order.

 “For me, it wasn’t really a problem.
 I love cooking.”

 She and her brothers had lots of fun together.

 “My brothers and I have a special relationship and we love one another very much.
-Birthdays are fun-filled.
-The tradition is that the one celebrating buys things for the others, while the rest pretend to have forgotten, all the while keeping presents secret, until he begins to share out his.
+Birthdays are fun filled.
+The tradition is that the celebrant buys things for the others, while the rest pretend to have forgotten, all the while keeping presents secret, until he begins to share out his.
 Then he gets a present from everyone else.
 It never fails to surprise and delight.”

-"My mom and dad’s marriage is now 32yrs old, I must say they have lived as a good couple.
+"My mom and Dad’s marriage is now 32yrs old, I must say they have lived like good couples.
 And the way they brought us up really helped me to appreciate my life.
 Though we weren’t rich, we had everything we needed, because we had each other.
-Apart from cooking, I also like reading a lot; hardly a day goes by without my reading something.”
+Apart from cooking, I also like reading a lot, hardly does a day pass without my reading something.”